Wicked King Manasseh 2 Chr 33:1-17 CLICK TITLE FOR AUDIO

 A Methodist preacher was invited to speak at a prison work camp.
 The prisoner introducing him recalled his earlier days of association with this preacher.
 He said, “Several years ago, two boys lived in the same city in Georgia.
 They attended the same school, played with the same friends and went to the same Sunday school.
 One of the boys dropped out of Sunday school because he felt he had outgrown it.
 The other boy kept on going because he believed that it really meant something in his life.
 The boy who dropped out is the one who is making this introduction.
 The boy who stayed in Sunday school is the preacher who is going to speak to us this morning.

-He influenced others to sin – 2 Chr 33:9 – he made Judah and the inhabitants of Jerusalem to err – when someone sins they always try to get someone else to go along with them – Prov 1:10; Prov 4:14-16.
+He influenced others to sin – 2 Chr 33:9 – he made Judah and the inhabitants of Jerusalem to err.
+When someone sins they always try to get someone else to go along with them.
+You don’t want to go along with them, Prov 1:10; Prov 4:14-16.

 So the Lord sent the king of Assyria [a type of the devil] against him to deal with him [compare 1 Tim 1:20].
-After that 17].
-But he had to reap what he had sown.
+After that he repented of his evil.
+But, because he had been so wicked, he still had to reap what he had sown.

 Conclusion: When you get saved later in life you end up living with the sins of your past.
-Manasseh will always be known as the wickedest king Israel ever had.
+They are forgiven, but you still reap and remember.
+Manasseh will always be known as the wickedest king Judah ever had.